wp-plugins/live-chat-support-by-social-intents/readme.txt

 * UI Fixes on Live Chat plugin

 == Description ==
-Live Chat allows you to easily add live chat to your website in under 30 seconds!
-It's packed with features and supports unlimited live chat agents.
+A live chat plugin for your website.
+Live Chat allows you to easily add live chat to your website in under 60 seconds!
+Live chat by Social Intents is packed with features and supports unlimited live chat agents.
 Be there the moment your audience needs you so you can delight customers and sell more.

 Agents chat directly in their browsers and are notified via desktop, mobile push, and email notifications on each new live chat request.

 Social Intents offers a 100% Free Trial.

-**Getting Started with our Live Chat Support Plugin**

-Step 1:  Login to WordPress Admin and search for the plugin 'Live Chat by Social Intents' and install it.

-Step 2:  Register for a Free Trial Account right from the plugin

-Questions or suggests?
+Questions about live chat?
 Contact us at [www.socialintents.com](http://www.socialintents.com/).
 We'd love to hear from you.

 **Free Version Features**